Ana Lucrecia Taglioretti: Career

 After her conservatory years, Taglioretti joined the group Urban Sound (Sonido Urbano), along with Jimena Ramírez and Rodrigo Espinosa, which opened the Harp Twins concert in the Paraguayan American Cultural Center, in October 2014.

 In 2010 she released her first record with the support of Amnesty International as part of the campaign A Violin for Human Rights (Un violín a favor de los derechos humanos), and in 2011 she was awarded the Young Leader of the Year Award by the Paraguay Leaders Fund.
 Taglioretti joined the National Symphonic Orchestra of Paraguay in April 2014, and was invited several times to participate in Teletón Paraguay telethons, as well as United Nations Paraguay and Global Infancia events.
-She has also performed with artists such as Carlos Vives, Rolando Chaparro and Lizza Bogado.
+She also performed with artists such as Carlos Vives, Rolando Chaparro and Lizza Bogado.

 Of the performance with Vives, Taglioretti said that it was unplanned and unexpected.
-She had been a fan of the singer since she heard him when she was young, and went to his concert in October 2013 without a ticket, not expecting them to actually let her in, but was recognized by the cumbia band Grupo 5, who took her backstage; while backstage.
-Vives also recognized her and approached her to perform with him.
+She had been a fan of the singer since she heard him when she was young, and went to his concert in October 2013 without a ticket, not expecting them to actually let her in, but was recognized by the cumbia band Grupo 5, who took her backstage; while backstage, Vives also recognized her and approached her to perform with him.

 Taglioretti participated in both national and international musical festivals.
 She said that she preferred to play in a group than be a soloist.

 On 23 September 2019 Taglioretti, along with other National Symphonic Orchestra musicians, participated in a benefit concert to help Paraguayan Chaco families affected by drought and wildfires.
 They collected clothes and non-perishable food items for the victims.